cudbg/lab/README.md

 * fork this repo
 * edit `_data/people.yml` and add your info
 * add a _square_ photo of yourself to `/files/images/people/`
-* submit a pull request
+* submit a pull request, then tell Eugene so he can merge it.